 Financial instruments are recorded at fair value on initial recognition.
 Transactions are recorded on a trade date basis.
 Derivative instruments and equity instruments that are quoted in an active market are subsequently measured at fair value.
-All other financial instruments, including accounts receivable, accounts payable and accrued liabilities, prepaid expenses and other assets, Ministry of Health capital receivable, obligations under capital lease, and long-term debt, are subsequently recorded at cost or amortized cost unless management has elected to carry the instruments at fair value.
+All other financial instruments, including cash and cash equivalents, accounts receivable, prepaid expenses and other assets, Ministry of Health and Long-Term Care capital receivable, accounts payable and accrued liabilities, obligations under capital lease, and long-term debt, are subsequently recorded at cost or amortized cost unless management has elected to carry the instruments at fair value.